DiscoraFramework/.github/profile/README.md

 ## The Open-Source Organization for the Discora Framework

-Discora simplifies Discord bot development by handling commands, events, and interactions efficiently, allowing developers to focus on creating great features.
-It has been **proven in production**, ensuring reliability and performance.
-As part of this, an existing Discord bot will be rewritten using Discora to further refine and enhance the framework.
+Discora makes Discord bot development easier by handling commands, events, and interactions efficiently.
+It has been proven in production, ensuring reliability and performance.
+To further improve the framework, an existing Discord bot will be rewritten using Discora.

 ## 🌟 Features:
 - 🛠 **Simplified Command & Event Handling**